googlearchive/apigee-javascript-sdk/README.md

 ##Crash Reporting

-The app monitoring SDK will monitor the window.onerror event to track if your app experiences javascript crashes.
+The app monitoring portion of the SDK will monitor the window.onerror event to track if your app experiences javascript crashes.

 ##Network Call Monitoring